-- Install and activate the Wordfence Security plugin from the WordPress repository.
+- Install the plugin Wordfence Security from the WordPress repository and activate it.

 - The list of the detected issues will be available in the Results Found section.
 Click on the Repair All Repairable Files button to fix the corrupted files.